 First, we generalize the vanishing results of Proposition~\ref{prop:standardbanachcolmez} to families of vector bundles.
 A key tool is given by the following result, which is a small strengthening of \cite[Lemma 8.8.13]{KedlayaLiu1}.

-\begin{proposition} Let $S$ be a perfectoid space over $\Fq$, and let $\mathcal E$ be a vector bundle on $X_S$ such that all Harder--Narasimhan slopes of $\mathcal E$ at all geometric points are nonnegative.
+\begin{proposition} Let $S$ be a perfectoid space over $\Fq$, and let $\mathcal E$ be a vector bundle on $X_S$ such that all Harder--Narasimhan slopes of $\mathcal E$ at all geometric points are $\geq \tfrac 1r$, for some $r\geq 1$.
 Then locally (in the analytic topology) on $S$, there is an exact sequence

-where $\mathcal F$ is semistable of degree $0$ at all geometric points. \end{proposition}
+where $\mathcal F$ is semistable of degree $\tfrac 1r$ at all geometric points. \end{proposition}